Skip to content

-We tested a one-to-one HDMI extender kit with a Cat6 cable running 200 feet through our office, and the 1080p picture on the receiving TV looked identical to the source.
-Here’s everything you need to know about how the technology works, what gear to get, and how to set it up.
+We tested a one-to-one HDMI extender kit with a 200-foot Cat6 run through our office, and the receiving TV looked identical to the source.

 #How Does HDMI Over Ethernet Actually Work?

 The system uses two small boxes: a transmitter and a receiver.
-The transmitter plugs into your HDMI source (a laptop, Blu-ray player, or streaming box), encodes the video into data packets, and sends them through an Ethernet cable.
+The transmitter plugs into your HDMI source (a laptop, Blu-ray player, or streaming box), encodes the video into data packets, and pushes them down an Ethernet cable.
 The receiver at the other end decodes those packets back into an HDMI signal for your TV or projector.

-The Ethernet cable itself doesn’t carry a standard network signal in most point-to-point setups.
-It’s just a convenient, affordable cable type that happens to have the bandwidth and shielding needed for high-definition video.
+The Ethernet cable itself does not carry standard network traffic in most point-to-point kits.
+It’s just a cheap, well-shielded copper run that happens to have the bandwidth needed for HD video.

 #Choosing the Right Cable: Cat5e vs. Cat6 vs. Cat7